Graveney School

 Graveney School is a secondary school and sixth form with academy status in the Furzedown area of Tooting, southwest London, England.
 The school has a partially selective admissions policy.
-At the beginning of 2015 Graveney was assessed in an Ofsted inspection report as outstanding.
+At the beginning of 2023, the school was assessed in an Ofsted inspection report as outstanding.

 History

-Whilst Graveney School can trace its origins back to a school founded in the late 1660s by Sir Walter St John, 3rd Baronet, in Battersea, the modern Graveney was established in 1986 as an amalgamation of Ensham School (for girls) and Furzedown Secondary School (mixed).
-Furzedown was itself formed in 1977 as an amalgamation of Battersea Grammar School (for boys) and Rosa Bassett School (for girls).
+Graveney School can trace its origins back to a school founded in the late 1660s by Sir Walter St John, 3rd Baronet, in Battersea, and the modern Graveney was established in 1986 as an amalgamation of Ensham School (for girls) and Furzedown Secondary School (mixed).
+Furzedown was formed in 1977 as an amalgamation of Battersea Grammar School (for boys) and Rosa Bassett School (for girls).

 Created as a standard comprehensive school under the control of the local education authority (initially the ILEA, later Wandsworth), a significant change occurred in 1991 when Graveney became a grant-maintained school, giving far greater control to the school governors.
 Following the changes resulting from the School Standards and Framework Act 1998, which abolished grant-maintained status, the school preserved a degree of independence by electing to become a foundation school.

 The school achieved Technology College status in 1995 and also moved to a partially selective admissions policy in September of that year.
-From the introduction of selection the school was permitted to choose up to 50% of pupils by ability; however, this was reduced to 25% in 2000, increased to 30% in 2001 and reduced back to 25% in 2004, where it remains in 2008.
-Graveney School converted to become an academy on 1 August 2011.
+From the introduction of selection the school was permitted to choose up to 50% of pupils by ability; however, this was reduced to 25% in 2000, increased to 30% in 2001 and reduced back to 25% in 2004, Graveney School converted to become an academy on 1 August 2011.

 Years 7 to 11

-When students begin their life at Graveney in Year 7, they are placed into sets depending on their Year 6 SATs, their Wandsworth test result and the recommendation letter of their previous teacher.
-Students can either be put into Extension (4 classes), Enrichment (3 classes) or Endeavour (2 classes).
-Students can be moved across sets depending on their ability.
-However, most remain in their assigned stream.

-Students in one Endeavour class receive personal mentoring by the school, with their tutor often being a member of the special needs department.

-Years 7 to 9

-Extension and Enrichment study one Modern Foreign Language.
-These could either be French or Spanish.
-From Year 8 onwards, there is an opportunity to do twilight classes, which means students can study an additional Modern Foreign Language e.g. German, French or Spanish.